Manly Warringah Sea Eagles: 2008 season

 With the departure of hooker Michael Monaghan, many questioned whether the Manly could be as competitive as in 2007 and losses in the first 2 rounds seemed to confirm this.
 Manly finished the regular season tied first with Melbourne and Cronulla but 2nd on points differential and Manly missed out on claiming their first minor premiership since 1997.

 In the qualifying final Manly faced 7th placed St. George at Brookvale.
 This game was club legend Steve Menzies' last game at Brookvale and he opened the scoring with an unusual charge down try in which after kicking ahead to himself and falling over, the ball bounced up and hit him in the head before he finally grounded it.
 After getting the week off, Manly faced the history-making New Zealand Warriors.
 Manly crushed the Warriors 32–6 and showcased their trademark wall of defence and attacking flair.
 With the win, Manly qualified for their 17th grand final, where in a rematch of the 2007 decider, they would play the Melbourne Storm.

-The story of the grand final was very different for Manly-Warringah this time around, as they decimated Melbourne 40–0 (which was the biggest amount of points scored against a team in a grand final) to win their seventh premiership in front of 80,388 at ANZ Stadium.
-It was Michael Monaghan's replacement, the previously unknown Matt Ballin who scored the first try of the match.
+The story of the grand final was very different for Manly-Warringah this time around, as they decimated Melbourne 40–0 (which was the largest number of points scored against a team in a grand final) to win their seventh premiership in front of 80,388 at ANZ Stadium.
+It was Michael Monaghan's replacement, the previously unknown Matt Ballin, who scored the first try of the match.
 The game was also notable for winger Michael Robertson's hat-trick (the first time a Manly player had scored 3 tries in a finals game since Gordon Willoughby scored 3 against Western Suburbs in the 1951 Semi-final at the SCG) and retiring legend Steve Menzies' try 10 minutes from full-time, which he scored after coming back onto the field to replace the injured Steve Matai.
 Manly prop forward Brent Kite was awarded the Clive Churchill Medal after a powerhouse display which included a classy try in the 58th minute.
 This is the largest winning margin in a grand final in rugby league history.